Kipng3n0/Codebase-Genius/README.md

 - UI created with Streamlit
 - Code analysis using Python's AST module

-## Contact

-For questions or support, please open an issue on GitHub.

----

 **Codebase Genius** - Making code documentation effortless

 Built with precision for developers | 2025